 Dr. Roger Spampata joined the rapidly growing practice in 1991.
 Shortly after a third location was opened in Harleysville.
 By that time, dental implants had become an integral part of practice and Commonwealth Oral and Facial Surgery & Dental Implant Center was involved in the training and continuing education of many of the local restorative dentists in implant prosthetics.
 The Ambler office was relocated to Horsham Road in 2000.
 Two years later Dr. Richard Deasy joined the practice.

 In 2005, the Lansdale office expanded to six chairs.
 We gained space upstairs, one floor above the clinical treatment area, where our administrative offices and laboratory are located.
 A fourth office location was added to the practice in Erdenheim in 2009, shortly after Dr. Shulman’s retirement.
 Our Plymouth Meeting office was opened in early 2014 as our 5th office location and later that year we welcomed Dr. Bradley Hersh.
 The following year we welcomed our 5th doctor, Dr. Jeffrey Wallis.

-Currently, Commonwealth Oral and Facial Surgery & Dental Implant Center employs 29 surgical and administrative staff to supplement the five doctors and five office locations, which serves a broad area of patients extending from Harleysville in northern Montgomery County to Chestnut Hill in Philadelphia.
+Currently, Commonwealth Oral and Facial Surgery & Dental Implant Center employs 29 surgical and administrative staff to supplement the five doctors and six office locations, which serves a broad area of patients extending from Harleysville in northern Montgomery County to Chestnut Hill in Philadelphia.
 Our doctors have historically played a leadership role in local , state, and national oral surgery and dental organizations.
 The doctors and staff of Commonwealth Oral and Facial Surgery & Dental Implant Center are committed to providing the highest level of contemporary specialty care to the many thousands of patients treated by the doctors over the past 40 years, as well as to the thousands of new patients who come to one of the offices for the first time each year.